A varicose vein is a diseased vein whose walls have been permanently and irreversibly dilated in a specific location.

-From these images, you can see which veins are working well and which are leaking blood into the legs, causing increased pressure.
+From these images, you can see which veins are working well and leaking blood into the legs, causing increased pressure.

 Most commonly, the causative vein will be the greater saphenous vein, which runs under the skin from the ankle to the groin, on the inner leg and thigh.

-The ultrasound will evaluate the greater saphenous vein as well as the other major veins in the leg to see if there is insufficiency.
+The ultrasound will evaluate the greater saphenous vein and the other significant veins in the leg to see if there is insufficiency.

-Furthermore, this study can also tell us if there are blood clots in the veins, which can be potentially dangerous.
+Furthermore, this study can also tell us if blood clots in the veins can be potentially dangerous.
 The ultrasound should take approximately 30-45 minutes.

 Duplex ultrasound is a type of vascular ultrasound procedure performed to evaluate the blood flow and structure of the veins in the legs.

-The term “duplex” refers to the fact that two ultrasound modes are used: Doppler and B-mode.
+The term “duplex” refers to two ultrasound modes used: Doppler and B-mode.

-To a large extent, treatment will depend on where the main vascular problems in varicose veins occur, the distribution and tortuosity and severity of the veins.
+To a large extent, treatment will depend on where the main vascular problems in varicose veins occur, the distribution and tortuosity, and the severity of the veins.

 This is still a common form of treatment for varicose veins and is an effective way to remove veins.